Libiquity Taurinus, Thinkpad X200

 More than just getting work done, minor changes to software and ongoing tasks are leading me to new software and better ways of doing things.
 In just a few weeks, I've discovered much better ways of scanning books, an easier way to convert symlinks, a better way to get full screen movies, and better machine virtulization.

-I'm starting to think my stability problem is caused by Trinity 16.
+I'm starting to think my stability problem is caused by Trinity 16 (This was wrong.
+Trinity16 worked fine on an older Wheezy, X60 install when I needed stability.).
 The new operating system, new hard drive, and new version of TDE did not fix things for the older X200.
 After just 22 days up, I got a hard video freeze on January 31st.
 It happened after the TDE desktop overlay moved out of place.
 I don't think I have a screen grab of it.
 I might have been able to fix the problem by restarting my TDE session, but did not want to lose place keeping.
 Perhaps a newer version of E16, or Libreboot will help.
 Debian Wheezy is running two sessions of Trinity 16 without problems on the newer X200 that my daughter is using.
 I'm going to do the drive swap I promised myself when her X200 crashes.

 I moved to Trisquel 7 at the end of March to get better browsers.
 I do not like the way Debian moved back to Firefox and wanted a more modern and free software respecting browser than that.
 Stability was not improved on my first run, so I started to changing the way I run Trinity 16.
 Migration to yet another 4TB drive and a Ubuntu derivative was mostly painless.
 It turns out that E16 compiles on Trisquel, so I have a newer version compiled against more modern libraries.